LantisEscudo/PiScreen/README.md

 **YYYY/MM/DD HH:MM:SS|<em>filename</em>**

 The time in each line should be the *start time* of the event.
-The previous entry in the list will be displayed until the start time is reached.
+The previous entry in the list will be displayed until the start time is reached, so the items should be entered in the order you want them to be displayed.

 Filenames may be absolute or relative.